 Dental Implants

-Cosmetic and Advanced Dentistry offers many treatments for missing teeth to patients from Towson, MD.
+Cosmetic and Advanced Dentistry offers many treatments for missing teeth to our patients from Towson, MD.
 However, dental implants are undoubtedly the best solution for tooth loss.
 It is the only option that prevents bone loss because it replaces the lost or extracted teeth at the bone.
 The implant fixtures will not only support a dental prosthetic, but they will also act as teeth roots.

-The implant post will provide the bone with enough stimulation to regenerate, and bone resorption will not occur.
 Dental implants also provide the most durable and stable option for teeth replacement.
 Since the dentist surgically places them into the bone, the dental prosthesis will function just like real teeth.
 You will have little eating restrictions, and no damage to other teeth will occur in the process.
 Best of all, you will never have to worry about your new replacement teeth shifting or falling out.

 Dentures